LEDNet: Joint Low-light Enhancement and Deblurring in the Dark: Related Work

 {\bf Low-light Enhancement.} Deep networks have become the mainstream in low-light enhancement (LLE)~\cite{LoLi2021}.
 The first CNN model LL-Net~\cite{lore2017llnet} employs an autoencoder to learn denoising and light enhancement simultaneously.
-Inspired by the Retinex theory, several LLE networks~\cite{wei2018deep, zhang2019kindling, wang2019underexposed, yang2021sparse, liu2021retinex} are proposed.
+Inspired by the Retinex theory, several LLE networks~\cite{wei2018deep,zhang2019kindling,wang2019underexposed,yang2021sparse,liu2021retinex} are proposed.
 They commonly split a low-light input into reflectance and illumination maps, then adjust the illumination map to enhance the intensity.
 Most methods integrate a denoising module on the reflectance map for suppressing noise in the enhanced results.
 For example, Zheng \textit{et al.}~\cite{zheng2021adaptive} propose an unfolding total variation network to estimate noise level for LLE.
 While the joint task of LLE and deblurring has not been investigated yet in the literature.

 To improve the generalization capability, some unsupervised methods are proposed.
 EnlightenGAN~\cite{jiang2021enlightengan} is an attention-based U-Net trained using adversarial loss.
 Zero-DCE~\cite{zerodce} and Zero-DCE++~\cite{zerodce++} formulate light enhancement as a task of image-specific curve estimation.
 Their training adopts several manually-defined losses on supervision of exposure or color, without limitation of paired or unpaired training data.
 Thus, Zero-DCE can be easily extended to generic lighting adjustments.
+Notably, due to the pixel-wise curve adjustment formulation, it can be used for spatially-varying light adjustment.
 In our data synthesis pipeline, we train an exposure conditioned Zero-DCE to darken images for low-light simulation.
-Given random low exposure degrees, we can generate darkness-diverse low-light images.
+Given random low exposure degrees, we can generate low-light images of diverse darkness.